-Vacancies are generally available throughout the year, with peaks in key recruitment months for roles such as student ambassador.
-Most work will be during term time but double check as you may be expected to do some work in the holidays.
+Vacancies appear throughout the year, with peaks in key recruitment months for roles such as student ambassador.
+Most work will be during term time, but double check as you may be expected to do some work in the holidays.

-You should head to your student job shop as it will have a list of everything that's on offer throughout the university.
-If you want to work in a certain department contact them directly and see what's available.
+You should head to your student job shop, as it will have a list of everything that's on offer at your institution.
+If you want to work in a certain department, contact them directly to see what's available.
 There may also be a mailing list you can join so that opportunities get sent straight to you.
-For most roles you'll need to email your CV and sometimes a cover letter explaining why you want the job and what you can offer.
-Get tips on writing a successful CV and cover letter.
+For most roles you'll need to email your CV and cover letter explaining why you want the job and what you can offer.

-You'll be paid at least the National Minimum Wage of £6.95 if you're aged between 21 and 24 years old, rising to £7.20 if you're 25 and over.
-In order to qualify for benefits such as the state pension you'll need to pay National Insurance, and a National Insurance Number is required to do this.
+From April 2022, you'll be paid at least the National Minimum Wage of £6.83 per hour if you're aged between 18 and 20, rising to £9.18 if you're between 21 and 22.
+Those aged 23 and over will get the National Living Wage of £9.50.
+To qualify for benefits such as the state pension, you'll need to pay National Insurance, and a National Insurance number is required to do this.

-You could do bar work, wait tables, work in retail or do promotion work.
-To see what's available you should visit your careers service or student job shop.
-You could also head directly to the company, see what they have on offer and hand in your CV.
+To see what's available, visit your careers service or student job shop.
+You could also contact companies speculatively to see what they have on offer and hand in your CV.

 Alternatively you can also search:

-If you don't want to work alongside your studies then the Christmas break is a great time to get a job.
-It's also useful if you're returning home and only need something short term.
+If you don't want to work alongside your studies but still need some extra cash then use the holiday periods to your advantage.
+The Christmas break is a great time to get a job.
+Retail and hospitality organisations are busier than usual over the festive season and often recruit short-term staff, known as temps, to cope with demand.
+This type of work is also useful if you're returning home and only need something for the short term.

-The obvious areas are retail and hospitality as both will be busy over the festive season and need more short-term staff than usual.
-Most vacancies will be advertised, but if you can't find anything it's still worth calling in to see if there are any jobs available.
+Most vacancies will be advertised, but if you're looking for a job at a particular company and can't find anything, it's worth calling in to see if there are any jobs available.
 You'll need to start applying early to mid-November with an up-to-date CV.
 This will allow for the interview process and any training to take place.